WebAhead/master-reference/coursebook/precourse/resources.md

 Learn Python The Hard Way has a great [Command Line Interface Crash Course](https://learnpythonthehardway.org/book/appendixa.html).
 Use this to become familiar with navigating around your computer without using a GUI.

-### Git & Github
+### Git & GitHub

-[Udacity's git & github course](https://www.udacity.com/course/how-to-use-git-and-github--ud775) is a brilliant set of videos.
+[Udacity's git & GitHub course](https://www.udacity.com/course/how-to-use-git-and-github--ud775) is a brilliant set of videos.
 The course is quite long, so don't worry about completing the whole thing.
 We will go into more depth in week 1.
 For now, _just complete lesson 1 (Navigating A Commit History section)_.

 ### Markdown

-No github repo is complete without proper documentation.
+No GitHub repo is complete without proper documentation.
 Follow this [markdown tutorial](http://www.markdowntutorial.com/lesson/1/) to learn the syntax that you need to write a banging Readme!

 ### Semantic HMTL